 Importantly a roof vacuum by professionals will resolve this problem leaving your home safe from harmful chemicals.

 The concentration of dust found in roof space can also pose a myriad of serious health risks and issues.
 Small children can inhale lead dust.
 It can stunt their developmental growth and their ability to learn.
 It can hold back their growth and cause attention and concentration-related behaviour.

 Lead absorption in adults can cause high blood pressure.
 As time goes on, it can cause greater problems such as nerve issues, memory loss and fits.
 Pregnant women are more at risk because their placenta is not protected from harmful lead.
 Dust ceiling can trigger respiratory health problems such as asthma attacks, etc.

 Health Hazards of Roof Rats And The Diseases They Carry

 Roof rats health risks are present, and an infestation usually means potential health risks from the following diseases, only to name a few:

 Weil’s Disease.
 Also known as leptospirosis, this rat disease is spread via contact with rat urine.
 It can appear in the food people eat.
 The symptoms are similar to flu.
 Leptospirosis can also cause victims to vomit and develop jaundice.

 Typhoid.
-In fact this disease passes on via the rat’s urine and fecal matter.
-Symptoms include rashes, diarrhea, sweating profusely and high fever.
+In fact, this disease passes on via the rat’s urine and faecal matter.
+Symptoms include rashes, diarrhoea, sweating profusely and high fever.